 On Teens and Travel

-By the end of six years in the White House, Malia and Sasha were 16 and 13 respectively, two teens with a mind and interests of their own.
+By the end of six years in the White House, Malia and Sasha were 16 and 13 respectively, two teens with minds and interests of their own.

-Mrs. Obama writes that she and the President agreed that rather than force them, the girls’ participation in official events would be by choice.
+Mrs. Obama writes that she and her husband agreed that, rather than force them, the girls’ participation in official events would be by choice.

 But travel continued to hold a special place they all loved to connect in.

 “Traveling with us did have its advantage,” she recalls of the teen years.
 “Before Barack’s presidency was over, our girls would enjoy a baseball game in Havana, walk along the Great Wall of China, and visit the Christ the Redeemer statue in Rio one evening in magical, misty darkness.”

 And it is those memories — and many more to come I’m sure — the family will cherish forever.